From Menopause to Mental Health: Real Talk from the 2025 Black Women’s Healthcare Summit hosted by women’s college hospital

 Reflecting on the Black Women’s Healthcare Summit: Menopause, Mental Health, and the Need for culturally responsive Supports

-Last week, I attended the Black Women’s Healthcare Summit, hosted by Women’s College Hospital at the Toronto Reference Library, and it profoundly reshaped my perspective on Black women aging, chronic health issues, mental health, self-care, and community care.
+Research shows that Black women often experience menopause earlier and with greater intensity than other populations.
+I first learned this at the Black Women’s Healthcare Summit, hosted by Women’s College Hospital at the Toronto Reference Library.
+The summit profoundly reshaped my understanding of Black women’s experiences with aging, chronic health conditions, mental health, self-care, and community care.
+Unfortunately, these experiences remain underrepresented in both healthcare research and broader community discussions.

 Although this was the fifth annual summit, it was my first time attending.
-The event brought to light critical gaps in Black women’s healthcare, particularly regarding menopause, a topic that remains under-discussed and under-researched.
+The event highlighted significant gaps in Black women’s healthcare, particularly around menopause—a topic that continues to be both under-discussed and under-researched.

 Why Menopause Conversations Matter

-As a Black woman in my 40s, I've come to realize how little I understand about what to expect from my body during perimenopause and menopause.
-Growing up, these transitions were rarely discussed by the women in my family, and even in adulthood, they are seldom spoken about among my friend groups.
-Too often, menopause is seen merely as a phase to “get through,” rather than as a profound life transition that deserves attention, curiosity, and compassion—a point many panellists at the summit emphasized.
+As a Black woman in my 40s, I have come to realize how little I understand about what to expect during perimenopause and menopause.
+Growing up, these transitions were rarely discussed by the women in my family, and even in adulthood, they are seldom spoken about among friends.
+Too often, menopause is framed merely as a phase to “get through,” rather than as a significant life transition that deserves attention, curiosity, and compassion—a point emphasized by many panellists at the summit.

 This silence leaves many of us unprepared—physically, emotionally, and mentally.
-The summit highlighted the urgent need to create space for open and culturally responsive discussions about aging and well-being.
+The summit underscored the urgent need for open, culturally responsive conversations about aging, health, and well-being.

 How Black Women Experience Menopause Differently

-Research presented at the summit underscored how social determinants of health intersect to shape the experiences of Black women during menopause;
+The summit highlighted how social determinants of health intersect to shape Black women’s experiences during menopause:

-More intense symptoms: Hot flashes (one panellist jokingly called them “tropical flashes”), and night sweats are often stronger and more frequent.
+More intense symptoms: Hot flashes (humorously referred to by one panellist as “tropical flashes”) and night sweats are frequently stronger and more persistent.

-Barriers to access to treatment: Black women are less likely to receive appropriate care or symptom management from healthcare providers.
+Barriers to care: Black women are less likely to receive appropriate treatment or symptom management from healthcare providers.

-Some panellists highlighted that chronic health conditions—such as high blood pressure, diabetes, fibroids, certain cancers, Polycystic Ovary Syndrome (PCOS), and sickle cell disease—significantly increase the need for support during menopause, particularly given their high prevalence in our communities.
+Chronic health conditions: Conditions such as high blood pressure, diabetes, fibroids, certain cancers, Polycystic Ovary Syndrome (PCOS), and sickle cell disease can increase the need for support during menopause, particularly given their higher prevalence in Black communities.

 Mental Health and Menopause

-The panelists also emphasized how hormonal fluctuations can disrupt mood, concentration, and sleep, often worsening symptoms of anxiety and depression.
+Hormonal fluctuations can disrupt mood, concentration, and sleep, often exacerbating anxiety and depression.
 Sleep, in particular, is critical for mood regulation, cognitive function, and overall physical health.
-When these physiological changes are combined with the daily realities many Black women face—racism, microaggressions, sexism, and systemic stress—they create a perfect storm for mental health strain.
+When these physiological changes intersect with the daily realities many Black women face—racism, microaggressions, sexism, and systemic stress—they create a perfect storm for mental health strain.

-One panellist shared that for some women, symptoms become so severe that they are forced to leave the workforce altogether — a finding echoed by the Menopause Foundation of Canada:
+One panellist shared that, for some women, symptoms become so severe that they are forced to leave the workforce—a finding echoed by the Menopause Foundation of Canada:

 Unmanaged menopause symptoms cost Canada an estimated $3.5 billion annually.